University of Saskatchewan: Establishment of colleges

-The U of S also has several graduate programs amongst these colleges, which give rise to a masters or doctorate degree.
-In 1966, the University of Saskatchewan introduced a masters program in adult education.
+USask also has several graduate programs amongst these colleges, which give rise to a master's or doctorate degree.
+In 1966, the University of Saskatchewan introduced a master's program in adult education.
 Diploma, and certificate post secondary courses are also available to aid in professional development.

 Theological colleges, affiliated with the university, were also established: Emmanuel College – (Anglican denomination) (1909), St. Andrew's College (as Presbyterian College, Saskatoon) then United Church of Canada (1913), Lutheran Theological Seminary (1920), St. Thomas More College (1936), and Central Pentecostal College (1983).

 Regina College was saved from bankruptcy and became part of the university in 1934, and was given degree-granting privileges in 1959, making it a second University of Saskatchewan campus.
 By another act of legislation in 1974, Regina College was made an independent institution known as the University of Regina.

 The policy of university education initiated in the 1960s responded to population pressure and the belief that higher education was a key to social justice and economic productivity for individuals and for society.
 The single-university policy in the West was changed as existing colleges of the provincial universities gained autonomy as universities.

 Correspondence courses were established in 1929.

 Other federated and affiliated colleges include Briercrest Bible College and Biblical Seminary in Caronport, Saskatchewan; Gabriel Dumont College and St. Peter's Historic Junior College in Muenster, Saskatchewan.

 Later development

-In the late 1990s, the U of S launched a major revitalisation program, comprising new capital projects such as an expansion to the Western College of Veterinary Medicine, the building of a new parkade, and a revision of its internal road layout (which has already seen the East Road access being realigned).
+In the late 1990s, USask launched a major revitalisation program, comprising new capital projects such as an expansion to the Western College of Veterinary Medicine, the building of a new parkade, and a revision of its internal road layout (which has already seen the East Road access being realigned).
 The Thorvaldson Building, which is home to the departments of chemistry and computer science, hosts a new expansion known as the Spinks addition.
 The College of Pharmacy and Nutrition has also had a number of renovations.